USS North Carolina (BB-55): Later operations

-Carrier raids on the Home Islands and the Ryukus continued after the landing on Okinawa on 1 April.
+Carrier raids on the Home Islands and the Ryukyus continued after the landing on Okinawa on 1 April.
 When North Carolina returned to the fleet, she was assigned to TG 58.2.
 Five days later, North Carolina shot down three kamikazes.
 In the furious anti-aircraft barrage, another ship accidentally hit North Carolina with a 5-inch shell, killing three and wounding forty-four.
 On 7 April, the Japanese launched a major air–naval counterattack on the landing centered on the battleship Yamato, which was largely defeated by the carriers, though North Carolina shot down one Japanese bomber.
 Another major kamikaze attack struck the fleet on 11 April.
 She shot down two more on 17 April, and two days later she was sent to support infantry attacks on Okinawa before departing for another overhaul at Pearl Harbor.

 North Carolina returned to the fleet in Leyte Gulf in late June before it embarked on another series of attacks on Japan on 1 July.
 By this time, the fast carrier task force had been transferred to Third Fleet, so the battleship joined TG 38.3.
 The air attacks began on 10 July, with over a thousand aircraft hitting airfields around Tokyo.
 The strikes continued for more than a week, until a typhoon approached and forced the fleet to withdraw to avoid it on 19 July.
 During these operations, one of her Kingfishers picked up a downed pilot in Tokyo Bay under heavy fire.
 Following the Japanese surrender on 15 August, North Carolina contributed men for the initial occupation force and entered Sagami Bay on 27 August with the rest of the fleet.
 She thereafter patrolled the coast until 5 September, when she steamed into Tokyo Bay to reembark the men.
 The next day, she was assigned to TF 11 along with the three New Mexico-class battleships, a pair of light carriers, and a squadron of destroyers to return to the United States.
 From there, she sailed south to Okinawa to take on men bound for home as part of Operation Magic Carpet.
 The ship suffered a total of 10 crew dead and 67 wounded during her wartime service.
-The ship received twelve battle stars during her wartime service.
+The ship received fifteen battle stars during her wartime service.
+The most of any battleship in the US Fleet.

 She transited the Panama Canal on 8 October and arrived in Boston on 17 October.
-There she underwent an overhaul in the Brooklyn Navy Yard and thereafter conducted training operations off the east coast, including a training cruise for midshipmen from the US Naval Academy in the Caribbean in mid-1946.
+Subsequently she underwent an overhaul in the Brooklyn Navy Yard and thereafter conducted training operations off the east coast, including a training cruise for midshipmen from the US Naval Academy in the Caribbean in mid-1946.
 North Carolina was the only American treaty battleship to see any significant service after the end of the war.